Find specialists and tradespeople

 Procurement and tendering

-New rules regarding procurement and tendering can affect churches and architects were public money is funding more than 50% of the total project cost (this includes National Lottery funding).
-Other funders may also set their own rules regarding procurement and tendering.
+Rules regarding procurement and tendering can affect churches and architects where public money is funding more than 50% of the total project cost (this includes National Lottery Heritage Fund funding).
+Other funders may also set their own rules regarding procurement and tendering (such as ourselves).

 However, guidance usually emphasises that skill and experience should be taken into consideration, so if your current architect or local tradesperson is demonstrably the best person to do the work they can be awarded the contract, even if their costs are slightly higher.

-The Church of England has worked with English Heritage and the Heritage Lottery Fund to produce a short guidance note on the interpretation of EU procurement rules.
+The Church of England has worked with Historic England and the National Lottery Heritage Fund to produce a short guidance note on the interpretation of EU procurement rules.
 It is relevant to all places of worship, and can be found on the ChurchCare website.

 Church of England: guidance note on procurement rules